Frequently Asked Questions

 - A worker-triggered complaint resolution mechanism leading to complaint investigation, corrective action plans, and, if necessary, suspension of a farm’s Participating Grower status, and thereby its ability to sell to Participating Buyers;

-- A system of Health and Safety volunteers on every farm to give workers a structured voice in the shape of their work environment;
+- Health and safety committees on every farm to give workers a structured voice in the shape of their work environment;

 Does the Fair Food Program cover all farmworkers harvesting Florida tomatoes or just the members of the CIW?

 Nearly all of the members of the Florida Tomato Growers Exchange – representing over 90% of the industry – are participating in the FFP.
 Therefore, all farmworkers harvesting Florida tomatoes for those growers are covered under the Fair Food Program.
-These growers employ approximately 30,000 workers at any given moment during the season and, due to high turnover, between 80,000 and 100,000 workers over the course of a season.
+These growers employ approximately 30,000 workers during the season.

 Which corporate buyers are participating in the Fair Food Program?